-CIP-003-6 - Attachment 1
+CIP-003-6-7 - Attachment 1

-Required Elements for Cyber Security Plan(s) for Assets Containing Low Impact BES Cyber Systems
+Required Elements Sections for Cyber Security Plan(s) for Assets Containing Low Impact BES Cyber Systems

-Responsible Entities shall include each of the elements provided below in the cyber security plan(s) required under Requirement R2.
+Responsible Entities shall include each of the elements sections provided below in the cyber security plan(s) required under Requirement R2.

-Responsible Entities with multiple impact BES Cyber Systems ratings can utilize policies, procedures, and processes for their high or medium impact BES Cyber Systems to fulfill the elements for the development of low impact cyber security plan(s).
+Responsible Entities with multiple-multiple-impact BES Cyber Systems ratings can utilize policies, procedures, and processes for their high or medium impact BES Cyber Systems to fulfill the elements-sections for the development of low impact cyber security plan(s).
 Each Responsible Entity can develop a cyber security plan(s) either by individual asset or groups of assets.

-- 1. Cyber security awareness: Each Responsible Entity shall reinforce, once every 15 calendar months, its cyber security practices, using one or a combination of the following methods: - Direct communications (for example, e-mails, memos, computer-based training); - Indirect communications (for example, posters, intranet, or brochures); or - Management support and reinforcement (for example, presentations or meetings). - 2.
-Physical access controls: Each Responsible Entity shall implement controls to restrict physical access to (1) the asset or the locations of the low impact BES Cyber Systems within the asset, and (2) the Low Impact BES Cyber System Electronic Access Point, if any, based on need as determined by the Responsible Entity, through one or more of the following: - Access controls; - Monitoring controls; or - Other operational, procedural, or technical physical security controls. - 3.
-Electronic access controls: Each Responsible Entity shall implement controls to restrict electronic access for Low Impact External Routable Connectivity and Dial-up Connectivity, which shall include the following, or other electronic access controls that provide an equal or greater level of protection: - 3.1 For any Low Impact External Routable Connectivity, establish a Low Impact BES Cyber System Electronic Access Point that permits only necessary inbound and outbound access and denies all other access; and - 3.2 Authentication of all Dial-up Connectivity that provides access to low impact BES Cyber Systems, per Cyber Asset capability.
+- Section 1.
+Cyber Ssecurity awareness Awareness: Each Responsible Entity shall reinforce, at least once every 15 calendar months, its cyber security practices (which may include associated physical security practices)., using one or a combination of the following methods: - Direct communications (for example, e-mails, memos, computer-based training); - Indirect communications (for example, posters, intranet, or brochures); or - Management support and reinforcement (for example, presentations or meetings). - Section 2.
+Physical access sSecurity controls: Each Responsible Entity shall implement controls to restrictcontrol physical access, based on need as determined by the Responsible Entity, to (1) the asset or the locations of the low impact BES Cyber Systems within the asset, and (2) the Low Impact BES Cyber System Electronic Access Points (LEAPs), if any, based on need as determined by the Responsible Entity, through one or more of the following: - Access controls; - Monitoring controls; or Other operational, procedural, or technical physical security controls. - Section 3.
+Electronic access Access Ceontrols: Each Responsible Entity shall implement controls to restrict electronic access for Low Impact External Routable Connectivity and Dialup Connectivity, which shall include the following, or other electronic access controls that provide an equal or greater level of protection: - 3.1 For any Low Impact External Routable Connectivity LERC, if any, establish implement a Low Impact BES Cyber System Electronic Access Point LEAP that to permits only necessary inbound and outbound bi-directional routable protocol access and denies all other access; and

+- 3.2 Authentication Implement authentication of for all Dial-up Connectivity, if any, that provides access to low impact BES Cyber Systems, per Cyber Asset capability. - 3.2

-- 4. Cyber Security Incident response: Each Responsible Entity shall have one or more Cyber Security Incident response plan(s), either by asset or group of assets, which shall include: - 4.1 Identification, classification, and response to Cyber Security Incidents. - 4.2 Determination of whether an identified Cyber Security Incident is a Reportable Cyber Security Incident and subsequent notification to the Electricity Sector Information Sharing and Analysis Center (ES-ISAC), unless prohibited by law. - 4.3 Identification of the roles and responsibilities for Cyber Security Incident response by groups or individuals. - 4.4 Incident handling for Cyber Security Incidents. - 4.5 Testing the Cyber Security Incident response plan at least once every 36 calendar months by: (1) responding to an actual Reportable Cyber Security Incident; (2) using a drill or tabletop exercise of a Reportable Cyber Security Incident; or (3) using an operational exercise of a Reportable Cyber Security Incident. - 4.6 Record retention related to Reportable Cyber Security Incidents. - 4.7 Updating the Cyber Security Incident response plan within 180 calendar days after completion of a Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident.
+- Section 4.
+Cyber Security Incident responseResponse: Each Responsible Entity shall have one or more Cyber Security Incident response plan(s), either by asset or group of assets, which shall include: - 4.1 Identification, classification, and response to Cyber Security Incidents. - 4.2 Determination of whether an identified Cyber Security Incident is a Reportable Cyber Security Incident and subsequent notification to the Electricity Sector Information Sharing and Analysis Center (ES-ISAC), unless prohibited by law-; - 4.3 Identification of the roles and responsibilities for Cyber Security Incident response by groups or individuals-; - 4.4 Incident handling for Cyber Security Incidents.; - 4.5 Testing the Cyber Security Incident response plan(s) at least once every 36 calendar months by: (1) responding to an actual Reportable Cyber Security Incident; (2) using a drill or tabletop exercise of a Reportable Cyber Security Incident; or (3) using an operational exercise of a Reportable Cyber Security Incident; and

+Record retention related to Reportable Cyber Security Incidents.

+4.6 Updating the Cyber Security Incident response plan(s), if needed, within 180 calendar days after completion of a Cyber Security Incident response plan(s) test or actual Reportable Cyber Security Incident.

-CIP-003-6 - Attachment 2
+CIP-003-6-7 - Attachment 2